 Effective financial planning includes preparing for the worst.
-An emergency savings account, a fully funded retirement account, disability insurance, long-term care insurance and tax planning are essential parts of a robust financial plan.
+An emergency savings account, a fully funded retirement account, employer paid disability insurance if available, long-term care insurance and tax planning are essential parts of a robust financial plan.
 While employer paid disability insurance benefits can be taxable, benefits of private disability insurance is not.
 Tax treatment of disability income varies depending on the circumstances.

 Whether your disability benefits are taxable depends on who paid for your disability insurance premiums.
 If you had the foresight, income and fiscal discipline to pay for private disability insurance out of pocket, the disability benefits you receive from that private policy are not taxable income.
 Government benefits, such as SSI, Social Security disability and military disability benefits, also are not taxable.